-The artists selected are Ailbhe Ní Bhriain, Aisling McCoy, Caitriona Dunnett, Dara McGrath, Daragh Soden, David Thomas Smith, Eanna de Freine, Emer Gillespie, Enda Bowe, Jan McCullough, Jill Quigley, Kate Nolan, Mandy O’Neill, Matthew Thompson, Miriam O’Connor, Noel Bowler, Robert McCormack, Roseanne Lynch, Shane Lynam, and Yvette Monahan.
+The artists selected were Ailbhe Ní Bhriain, Aisling McCoy, Caitriona Dunnett, Dara McGrath, Daragh Soden, David Thomas Smith, Eanna de Freine, Emer Gillespie, Enda Bowe, Jan McCullough, Jill Quigley, Kate Nolan, Mandy O’Neill, Matthew Thompson, Miriam O’Connor, Noel Bowler, Robert McCormack, Roseanne Lynch, Shane Lynam, and Yvette Monahan.

-Three years ago, New Irish Works presented a selection of 25 projects by photographers based in Ireland drawn from an open call.
+In 2013, New Irish Works presented a selection of 25 projects by photographers based in Ireland drawn from an open call.
 It is still today a solid representation of the growing diversity of practices on the island.
 In collaboration with several organisations, we programmed seven exhibitions in Limerick, Cork and Dublin, and launched a publication with the same name that has travelled wide and far.

 It all was part of PhotoIreland Festival 2013, a year we dedicated in full to explore and promote local produce.
 Loads of positive things have happened ever since thanks to the project, and we know the book has helped materialising more than one opportunity for the photographers selected.